Howard Lang: Acting career

 For his role as seafaring Captain Baines in The Onedin Line (1971–1980) he gained international attention.
 In a 1977 interview in Radio Times Lang recalled a personal appearance in Norway:

 When the series was first shown in Norway I was asked to make a personal appearance in a small shipbuilding town.
 As I was brought into Grimstad by sea I caught sight of huge crowds – all of 3,000 townsfolk out on the quay to greet me.
 I learned afterwards that I had been received as family because almost every home had an ancient photograph of an uncle, cousin or grandfather dressed and sideburned precisely as I appear on The Onedin Line.

 Lang's other parts included roles in The Six Wives of Henry VIII (1970), Z-Cars, Softly, Softly, The Vise, and an appearance as caveman Horg in three of the four episodes of the first Doctor Who story, An Unearthly Child.
 He also played Winston Churchill in the 1983 TV miniseries The Winds of War.

 He also played the role of Bert Hudd in the first production of Harold Pinter's first play,The Room.

 In an early seafaring role, he had a cameo in Ben-Hur as the hortator aboard a Roman galley leading up to the epic battle with an enemy fleet.

-Howard Lang died in West Hampstead, London in 1989 aged 78.
+Howard Lang died in West Hampstead, London in 1989.